v-gajjar/Minesweeper/README.md

 We love contributions of all kinds!
 Whether it’s fixing a bug, suggesting a feature, or polishing docs, your help makes this game better.

 How to join in:

 - Fork & open a PR
 - Add yourself to [Contributors](./CONTRIBUTORS.md)
 - Share ideas in [roadmap discussions](https://github.com/users/v-gajjar/projects/2)
 - Report bugs via [Issues](https://github.com/v-gajjar/Minesweeper/issues)

-Every contribution, big or small, helps keep this project alive 🎉
+Every contribution, big or small, helps keep this project alive.

 ---